e

 Campagne Internationale de Sauvegarde de Carthage

-DRAMATIS PERSONAE1825 | 1875 | 1925 | 1975
+DRAMATIS PERSONAE 1825 | 1875 | 1925 | 1975

 Piero Bartoloni (1943– )

 Excavator at Mt.
-Sirai and Sulcis; produced a catalog of stelae at the open-air precinct of Carthage (1976); Director of the Istituto per la Civiltà fenicia e punica (CNR 1997–2002); Professor of archaeology at the Università degli Studi di Sassari (2001–2013).
+Sirai and Sulcis; produced a catalog of stelae from the open-air precinct of Carthage (1976); Director of the Istituto per la Civiltà fenicia e punica (CNR 1997–2002); Professor of archaeology at the Università degli Studi di Sassari (2001–2013).

 Berthier